Clubs & Organizations

 Theta Chi Epsilon

-The brothers of Theta Chi Epsilon share one of the richest histories among fraternities at E&H. Our thirteen founding members began a social group that based its principles on the strength of unity and brotherhood through diversity and serving the community.
+The brothers of Theta Chi Epsilon share one of the richest histories among fraternities at Emory & Henry.
+Our thirteen founding members began a social group that based its principles on the strength of unity and brotherhood through diversity and serving the community.
 We proudly wear our colors of green, white and black and have Delta Omicron Pi as our sister sorority.
 We don’t ask for perfection.
 We only ask that you strive to be the best you can be while trying to improve everyday.
 We push ourselves and try to get involved as much as possible.
 We are active in a variety of campus organizations, such as Bonner Scholars, E&H Theatre, Outdoor Leadership Program, Religious Life and many others.

 Alpha Beta Chi